ClementTsang/bottom/README.md

 # Install
 cargo install bottom --locked

-# If you use another channel by default, you can specify the stable channel as such:
+# If you use another channel by default, you can specify
+# the stable channel as such:
 cargo +stable install bottom --locked

-# --locked may be omitted if you wish to not used locked dependencies, though this may also cause problems:
+# --locked may be omitted if you wish to not used locked
+# dependencies.
+However, this may cause problems, and
+# is NOT supported if it does!
-cargo +stable install bottom
+cargo install bottom
 ```

 ### Arch Linux